José Quintana: Chicago White Sox (2012–2017)

 Chicago White Sox' scouts Daraka Shaheed and Joe Siers, who watched Quintana pitch in the FSL the previous season, recommended that the team sign him.
 Quintana signed with the White Sox, receiving a major league contract, on November 10, 2011.
 The White Sox assigned Quintana to the Birmingham Barons of the Class AA Southern League.

-After he started the season with a 1–2 win–loss record, a 3.06 ERA, and 26 strikeouts in 35 innings pitched for Birmingham, the White Sox promoted Quintana to the majors on May 7, 2012, in accordance with a new MLB rule that allowed teams to carry a 26th man on their 25-man roster during the day of a doubleheader.
+After he started the season with a 1–2 win–loss record, a 3.06 ERA, and 26 strikeouts in 35 innings pitched for Birmingham, the White Sox promoted Quintana to the majors on May 7, 2012, in accordance with the new MLB rule allowing teams to carry a 26th man on their 25-man roster during the day of a doubleheader.
 He made his MLB debut in the first game of the doubleheader, pitching 5 2/3 innings in relief, allowing no runs, one hit, and two walks while striking out three.
-Quintana was optioned back to Birmingham the next day, and he stayed there until May 24, when he was promoted to the Charlotte Knights of the Class AAA International League.
-However, he did not pitch there, as he was promoted to Chicago the next day when John Danks was placed on the 15-day IL.
-On May 25, Quintana got his first Major League victory during a 9–3 victory over the Cleveland Indians pitching six innings giving up two runs on four hits, walking three, and striking out four.
+Quintana was optioned back to Birmingham the next day, staying until May 24, when he was promoted to the Charlotte Knights of the Class AAA International League.
+One day later, having not thrown a pitch for the Knights, Quintana was promoted to Chicago, as John Danks was placed on the 15-day IL.
+On May 25, Quintana got his first Major League victory during a 9–3 victory over the Cleveland Indians, pitching six innings, giving up two runs on four hits, walking three, and striking out four.

 During a game against the Tampa Bay Rays on May 30, 2012, Quintana was ejected by umpire Mark Wegner after throwing a pitch behind Ben Zobrist.
 During the 2012 year, Quintana appeared in 25 games making 22 starts going 6–6 with a 3.76 ERA.